drupal/drupal/core/tests/README.md

 * Ensure your vendor directory is populated
   (e.g. by running `composer install`)
-* If you're running PHP 7.0 or greater you will need to upgrade PHPUnit with `composer run-script drupal-phpunit-upgrade`
 * Install [Node.js](https://nodejs.org/en/download/) and
   [yarn](https://yarnpkg.com/en/docs/install).
 The versions required are specificed inside core/package.json in the `engines` field